 Many activities requires cutting things.
 Cutting needs varies: food preparation, opening packaging, trimming material to cover a blister, or hacking branches off a tree to build an emergency shelter.

-My “daily carry” knife is a Victorinox Rambler Pocket Knife which is the smallest tool I have found with a phillips head & flat screwdriver, scissors, knife, bottle opener, and nail file.
+My every day carry (EDC) knife is a Victorinox Rambler Pocket Knife which is the smallest tool I have found which has all the features I desire: a phillips head & flat screwdriver, scissors, and a sharp blade.
+I also get a bottle opener and nail file.
 Even though the blade is tiny, TSA will confiscate this knife.
 When flying I switch to a Swiss+Tech Utili-Key which is not as usable as the Rambler, but for years has made it through TSA checkpoints without being confiscated.
-When backpacking I typically bring a SOG Flash 1 folding lock blade.
-When I expect to do wood craft (survival or group activities) I will bring a Fallkniven F1.
+When backpacking I typically bring a SOG Flash 1 folding lock blade because I find the blade on the Rambler to be too small for food prep.
+When I expect to do wood craft, building fires for groups, or in real back country when it’s not likely other would cross my path on a regular basis I bring a Fallkniven F1.

-I think the best balance of features and size is the classic Camillus boy scout pocket knife and it’s cousin, the medium size Swiss knife from Victorinox which contain a can opener, bottle opener/screw driver, 1-2 blades, and maybe a few other options such as: an awe, cord screw, or phillips head screwdriver.
+I think the best balance of features and size is the classic Camillus boy scout pocket knife and it’s cousin, the medium size Swiss knife from Victorinox which contain a can opener, bottle opener/screw driver, 1-2 blades, and maybe a few other options such as: an awe, corkscrew, and/or phillips head screwdriver.

 Alas, the tendency of bloated “more is better” led to the creation of large Swiss “pocket” knives with their 10s of tools in a package that really doesn’t fit comfortably in a pocket anymore.
 In general I don’t like these knives since they are expensive, bulky, and I expect I will use less than 50% of the tools.